 "Correct answer?"
 Hermione's voice rose slightly.
 "Is this really some sort of game to you both?"

 "She's terrible at chess, too.
 This wasn't so bad a showing, actually."
 Severus goaded, ignoring her to speak directly to his older self.

 The faintest hint of amusement entered the older man's eyes again.
 "I know."
 His expression closed again, and turned back toward the girl, who was looking angrier and angrier by the second.
 "Miss Granger, you will come here at four o'clock each afternoon for the remainder of your stay at Hogwarts, and we will discuss the theory of mental guards and charms."

-A/N: *Cherry pulp will not in any way help keep your soups and sauces from breaking.
-I made that up.
+A/N: *Honey will not in any way help keep your soups and sauces from breaking.
+I made that up entirely.
 The vigorous stirring, however, will.
-I have also been informed that cherry pulp, too, is very acidic.
-This "special component" may be something I will change in the future, I apologise in the meantime.

 Thank you all for your incredible patience and for sticking with me; it's been one thing after another with me.